LukaNeg/LukaNeg.github.io/index.md

 </p>

 <center><img src="/images/coronavirus_thumb.png"></center>
 I was able to predict the arrival of COVID-19 to the local community of the Galapagos Islands, Ecuador.
 I used tourist visitation and current coronavirus data to estimate various scenarios on the probability that the virus would reach the islands.
 My results concluded that a complete stop of incoming tourist flights would be the only way to delay arrival and reduce the curve.
-A complete lock-down of tourist travel to the islands was implemented within weeks of sharing my results—a decision that likely saved lives.
+A complete lock-down of tourist travel to the islands was implemented within weeks of sharing my results with local healthcare and government officials—a decision that likely saved lives.

 ---